business-zone/dresser-scraper/README.md

 ## About

-Scraps dresser names and dresser page URLs from [Salony Agata](https://www.agatameble.pl/).
+Scraps dresser names and prices from [Salony Agata](https://www.agatameble.pl/).

 This data is used in a [PrestaShop](https://www.prestashop.com/) website as a part of Electronic Business studies course.